-I share with you all happiness from the depth of my heart as we celebrate the 25th anniversary of Norvic International Hospital.
-The sapling planted as a 30-bed nursery has now grown into a 100-bed multi-specialty medical institution offering the best possible health-care to patients from Nepal and abroad.
+I share with you all happiness from the depth of my heart as we celebrate the 28th anniversary of Norvic International Hospital.
+The sapling planted as a 30-bed nursery has now grown into a 200-bed multi-speciality medical institution offering the best possible health care to patients from Nepal and abroad.

-Norvic's rapid growth in the recent past is testimony to the emphasis we lay on upgrading medical specialties and technology.
-The world of medical-care is making giant strides.
-To keep pace with the latest developments we need to constantly remain on our toes.
-Capital expenditure on latest medical technology and equipment has become a protocol at Norvic.
-So is the enhancement of medical skills of our experts and para-medical staff.
+Norvic's rapid growth in the recent past is testimony to the emphasis we lay on upgrading medical specialities and technology.
+The world of medical care is making giant strides.
+To keep pace with the latest developments, we must constantly remain on our toes.
+Capital expenditure on the latest medical technology and equipment has become a protocol at Norvic.
+So is the enhancement of the medical skills of our experts and para-medical staff.
 We are committed to recruiting, retaining and developing a diverse team of talented professionals.

 I foresee Norvic International Hospital emerging as a medical hub in the region sooner than later.

 Arguably one of the most artistically gifted, Mr Basant Kumar Chaudhary is a Nepalese Business leader, Social Worker, Artist, and Philanthropist who has made an immeasurable impact on Nepalese Society with regard to his kind gestures and generosity.

 Born in 1957, Mr Basant K. Chaudhary is the youngest son of Mr Lunkarandas Chaudhary and Mrs Ganga Devi Chaudhary.
 His two elder brothers are Mr. Binod Chaudhary, the only Nepali billionaire and Mr Arun Chaudhary.
 In 1979, he got married to Ms Meena Chaudhary and in 1983, they were blessed with a girl child, Megha Chaudhary which he describes as the most joyous part of his life.